 Phase 1: Requirements Gathering and Analysis

 It’s the first phase associated with the app development lifecycle.
 At this stage, the development team collaborates with the primary and secondary stakeholders to collect information about their requirements.
-Various methods, such as interviews, discussion sessions, and surveys, get conducted to get the most accurate data.
+Various methods, such as interviews, discussion sessions, and surveys, are conducted to get the most accurate data.

 Further, information about project cost and timeline also gets discussed with the client.
 Once all the data is handy with the development team, they define the project objective.
 And the budget, timeline, and all other details get shared with the customer.
 In addition, the final expected output, agreement conditions, and all other documents are generated before moving to design.